Bill and Mike

-We understand our church as a "mission station" in its local community; and we therefore open our doors to a wide variety of community programs including Meals on Wheels, Table of Woodstock, and a variety of support groups as well as many other non-profit groups with short-term needs.
-We also open our sanctuary to the community during selected times throughout the week.
+We understand our church as a "mission station" in its local community; and we therefore open our doors to a wide variety of community programs including Meals on Wheels, meditation circles, and a variety of 12-step and other support groups.
+We also open our sanctuary to the community on Wednesday afternoons 2-4pm.